Rademade/rademade-cookbook/Languages/Ruby/Syntax.md

+# Syntax
 - Use two spaces per indentation level (aka soft tabs).
-No hard tabs.
+No hard tabs
 - Don't use semicolon for single-line body
-- Use :: only to reference constants(this includes classes and modules) and constructors.
-Never use :: for regular method invocation.
+- Use `::` only to reference constants(this includes classes and modules) and constructors.
+Never use `::` for regular method invocation
 - Use def with parentheses when there are arguments.
-Omit the parentheses when the method doesn't accept any arguments.
+Omit the parentheses when the method doesn't accept any arguments
 - Prefer iterators to `for`
 - For short conditions use ternary operator
 - Use `unless` instead of `if not`